openshift/geard/contrib/demo/instructions.md

         ==> default: Waiting for domain to get an IP address...
         ==> default: Waiting for SSH to become available...

     If you run into issues, try the following:

         $ rm -fr ./vagrant
         $ vagrant plugin list

     If you have other third-party plug-ins installed, try to remove them.
 In particular, we found erors when running the following plug-ins with vagrant-libvirt:

     1.  vagrant-aws
     2.  vagrant-openshift

     Be patient.

-This will bring up two vm instances: vm1 and vm2

-The provisioner on the initial vagrant up will fetch all required docker images to support the demo, and git clone required content.
+This will bring up two vm instances: `vm1` and `vm2`.
+The provisioner on the initial vagrant up will fetch all required docker images to support the  demo from the local registry, and git clone required content.

-SSH
+7. SSH access

-Validate all is good.
+    Validate that you can reach the VMs with ssh:

         $ vagrant ssh vm1
         $ docker images
         $ cd geard
         $ git branch
         * demo-multi
           master

         $ vagrant ssh vm2
         $ docker images
         * demo-multi
           master

-You can now run rpm-ostree commands, etc.

-You can also see the vm running by viewing in virt-manager:
+    You can now run rpm-ostree commands, etc.  You can also see the vm running by viewing in
+    virt-manager:

         $ virt-manager

-You should see both instances running.
+    You should see be able to see both instances running.

 Demo Setup
 ----------